syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-errors.md

 The following error message will be shown if the trial key has expired after 30 days.

 **Error Message:** Your Syncfusion trial license has expired.
-Please refer to this help topic(https://help.syncfusion.com/es/licensing/) for more information.
+Please refer to this help topic(https://help.syncfusion.com/es/licensing/expired) for more information.

 **Solution:** Purchase from [here](https://www.syncfusion.com/sales/products) to get a valid Syncfusion license.

+## Platform Missmatch

+If the application is registered with another platforms license key, the following error message will pop up when launching the application.

+This error message will be shown if the license key is another platform's license key.

+**Error Message:**The included Syncfusion license is invalid (Platform mismatch).
+Please refer to this help topic(https://help.syncfusion.com/es/licensing/platform/) for more information."

+**Solution:** Generate a valid license key from [here](https://www.syncfusion.com/account/downloads) for a specific version and platform.

+## Version Missmatch

+If the application is registered with another version license key, the following error message will pop up when launching the application.

+This error message will be shown if the license key is another version's license key.

+**Error Message:**The included Syncfusion license is invalid (Version mismatch).
+Please refer to this help topic(https://help.syncfusion.com/es/licensing/version/) for more information."

+**Solution:** Generate a valid license key from [here](https://www.syncfusion.com/account/downloads) for a specific version and platform.

 ## Could not load Syncfusion.Licensing.dll assembly version...?
 Make sure that all the referenced Syncfusion assembles are of the same version.
 Try cleaning and rebuilding the application to resolve assembly conflict issues.